BC2-Development/laradock/README.md

 ## Step to setup certbot:

-1. - Edit the laradock/nginx/sites/default.conf (may or may not be useful) a - root /var/www/public; to root /var/www;
+1. - Edit the laradock/nginx/sites/default.conf (may or may not be useful, in our case it works without changing the path) a - root /var/www/public; to root /var/www;

 2. - Edit the laradock/docker-compose.yml